Opera Ads SDK Integration Guide

 # Audio Control for Video Ads

 Opera Ads SDK provides fine-grained control over audio playback for video ads (including Banner, Interstitial, Rewarded, Rewarded Interstitial, and App Open ad formats) through the OperaAds.setMuted() API.
+The video ads playback is muted by default.

 # API Usage